tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step3.md

 These changes should fix the errors you are seeing in the store-frontend service.
 It will take about 3-4 minutes for new data to be displayed into Datadog.

 In the meantime, if you scroll to the trace statistics graphs on the service page, you'll notice that the latency is high (> 1s).
-Let's explore what may be causing this high latency.
+You should investigate what may be causing this high latency.